Jamie Banker, PhD, LMFT, AAMFT Approved Supervisor

 Banker, J. E., Allen, K., & Kaestle, C. E. (2007).
 Dating is hard work: Gendered

 definitions of sexual and romantic relationships.
-Poster presentation at 2007 American Association of Marriage and Family Therapy, 32nd annual conference, Long Beach, CA.
+Poster presentation at 2007 American Association of Marriage and Family Therapy, 32nd annual national conference, Long Beach, CA.

 Banker, J. E. (2007).
 Do marriage and family therapy programs train their students on